muses-code-js/js-xmas-edition/instructions/level1.md

   This test will return us boolean value (true or false), if it does match our pattern `onlyLetters` will be equal to `true`.

-  TODO: Add one more validation to `nameValidation` function.
+  TODO: Add one more validation to `nameValidationError` function.
 That will validate that we have letters only, if not return us an error 'This field can have only letters'